Wednesday, 11 December 2013

 There's the flat kind that grows along the ground or up walls which has tiny leaves and flowers on very straight stiff twigs, Cotoneaster prostratus.
 It seems to grow in every second garden around here.
 It's happy growing up against walls or under hedges and this year has produced a bumper crop of berries and some gorgeous autumn colour.

-Cotoneaster franchetii because that's what is usually sold as a hedging plant these days.
+Then there's the sort that makes a very handsome hedge.
+I think it's probably Cotoneaster franchetii because that's what is usually sold as a hedging plant these days.
 It makes a beautiful hedge with tiny flowers much sought after by bees, and brilliant red berries.
 You'd think that the berries would be snapped up by the birds but they are usually to be seen well into the winter, even if it has been very cold and food must be scarce.
 The leaves are quite tough and leathery and about the size of a finger nail (although narrower) and have quite a pronounced point.
 The central vein is obvious but the lateral veins only really show if you hold a leaf up to the light.
 Some years C. franchettii has vibrant red autumn colour; this year many local plants have turned a rich crimson.

 You can see that the year I took this photograph our hedge produced no autumn colour at all.
+But we did have a frost.

-Many Suburb roads still have the original hedges which were planted in the early years of the 20th century so Cotoneaster hedges can be spotted in Oakwood Road, Denman Drive, Blandford Close and Westholm.
+Many roads in Hampstead Garden Suburb still have the original hedges which were planted in the early years of the 20th century so Cotoneaster hedges can be spotted in Oakwood Road, Denman Drive, Blandford Close and Westholm.
 They are a welcome change from the now ubiquitous Privet and in fact make a good choice for a small front garden as you get a narrow hedge that doesn't bush out and take up too much room.
 Impatient modern gardeners want fast growing hedges of Laurel or Photinia or worse, Leylandii.
 Laurel and Photonia have large leaves which don't look good when you clip the hedge regularly, and as for Leylandii - there's no stopping it.
 Before you know where you are it's as tall as the house.
 But plant a little row of Cotoneaster and in a couple of years you'll have a well-mannered hedge that won't need cutting back every week, won't overwhelm your garden, and will benefit the local wildlife.

 Also to be found in the Suburb are Tree Cotoneasters.
 This is simply a term for species of Cotoneaster